Charlotte Lee, Countess of Lichfield: Early life

+In 1673, Charlotte and her older sister Anne were given coat of arms and made Lady Companions of the Order of the Garter.
+They were also accorded the dignities accorded to the daughters of a duke.

+Since Charlotte's mother was being displaced in the favors of the king by his new mistress Louise de Keroualle and her mother displeased, had threatened to go abroad.
+So in March 1676, Charlotte accompanied her mother and three of her siblings to France.
+Charlotte and her younger sister Barbara were sent to be educated at the convent of the Conceptionist Order of the Immaculate Conception of Our Lady, at Faubourg Saint-Antoine in Paris.
+It is interesting to note that three nieces of Charlotte's mother's estranged husband (the Earl of Castlemaine) were also living there at the same time.

+After Charlotte's father demanded to see his daughter, Charlotte returned to England in 1677 for the formalization of her marriage.
+Her mother remained in Paris until 1684.

 Charlotte was the favourite niece of James, Duke of York, younger brother of Charles II, who would later reign as King James II.
 The historian John Heneage Jesse wrote of Charlotte Fitzroy: "we know but little of her except that she was beautiful."
 As a child, Charlotte was painted by the court painter Sir Peter Lely, Charles II's Principal Painter in Ordinary, in which she is seated with her Indian page, holding a bunch of grapes and dressed in pink silk.
 Today, the painting hangs in the York Art Gallery.